zmoon/ert-afrl-edp/iri-edp/README.md

   including passing integers for Booleans (Fortran `logical`), ensuring integer/float precision is the same as on the Fortran side, and considering the opposite multi-dimensional array storage order.
+* Accounting for Fortran name mangling manually is fragile, as it may be different for other platforms and Fortran compilers.
+  Building the C interface in Fortran with `iso_c_binding` (F2003) would help alleviate this issue.